jpb4git/docs/src/docs/overview/aiWARE-in-depth/create-jobs.md

 ### createJobForEdge

-This is for using the WSA2, with audio chunks to SM
+This is for using the WSA2, with audio chunks to SM.

 **JobDAG**